Announcing the 2020 ASIAN CELEBRATION HAIKU CONTEST

 Skipping Stones Magazine and the Asian Celebration

-Invite your best Nature Haikus by Feb.
-8th, 2019
+Invite your best Nature Haikus by Friday, the 7th of Feb.
+2020

 The Haiku entries should be ready for display in the exhibit Room.
 Use either 11 x 17 or 8.5 x 11 paper and feel free to include your own Nature art to illustrate the Haiku.
-Selected entries will be displayed in the exhibit hall during the 2019 Asian Celebration Weekend (Feb.
-16th – 17th).
+Selected entries will be displayed in the exhibit hall during the 2020 Asian Celebration Weekend.
 All entries will also be considered for publication in Skipping Stones magazine.

 Haiku is a traditional poetry form that comes from Japan.